-There are various laws that apply to the employer-employee relationship and are generally not applicable to independent contractors.
-Pension, worker compensation, and wage and hour law are some of the things that cannot be offered to an independent contractor.
+Various laws apply to the employer-employee relationship that are generally not applicable to independent contractors.
+Pension, workers' compensation, social security, and wage and hour law are some of the things that cannot be offered to an independent contractor.
 However, independent contractors can be awarded a bonus.
-When it comes to tax withholding, employees are not obliged to withhold any federal, state, and local taxes.
+When it comes to tax withholding, employees are not obliged to withhold federal, state, and local taxes.
 Independent contractors are usually responsible for filing their own taxes.

-There are many benefits to the independent contractor relationship, but any company has to determine if this relationship is applicable carefully.
+There are many benefits to the independent contractor relationship, but every company must determine if this relationship is applicable carefully.
 The risk of misclassification is tremendous and can result in back taxes or premiums, civil fines, interest, and other retroactive damages.

 The IRS created guidelines to help the employer to classify their employment relationships correctly.
-The IRS follows the common law test when determining whether an individual is an employee for the purposes of federal employment tax.
+The IRS follows the common law test when determining whether an individual is an employee for federal employment tax purposes.

 The Reasonable Basis test

 The "Reasonable Basis" test serves as an excellent tool for employers, which prevents the IRS from challenging the status of an individual as an independent contractor if certain conditions are met.
 In that case, the employer does not have a tax liability for workers under Section 503, and the IRS cannot penalize them for misclassification.

 - An individual has always been treated as an independent contractor by the employer.